SysAdminDoc/BraveDebloat/README.md

 - `Web Data`
 - `DIPS`

-These files are hosted remotely and will be placed in the `Default` user profile folder to enforce your custom configuration.
+These files are hosted in this repo and will be placed in the `Default` user profile folder to enforce your custom configuration.

 ---